Chart Color Schemes

 Prahran features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 44.2% of all households, including 12.5% couples with children, 25.9% couples without children, and 4.5% single parent families.
-Non-family households make up the remaining 55.8%, with lone person households at 45.5% and group households comprising 10.2% of the total.
+Non-family households constitute the remaining 55.8%, with lone person households at 45.5% and group households comprising 10.2% of the total.
 The median household size is 1.8 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households